Splendors of Sicily – Fall 2023

 Independent arrival to our 4-star boutique hotel, centrally located in colorful Palermo.
 We’ll help you ease into Sicily’s frenetic capital with an early evening cocktail in the garden of a chic wine bar.
 Dinner follows at a nearby romantic restaurant, sophisticated yet still frequented by locals.
 Welcome drink, D

-Lodging for the next 3 nights: Hotel Plaza Opera or similar
+Lodging for the next 3 nights: Grand Hotel Piazza Borsa 4* or similar

 DAY 2 – Palermo